 What Not to Plant with Rosemary

-Here are the vegetables, fruits, and herbs to not plant with rosemary.
+Although Rosemary has many friends and is an easy plant to get along with.
+There are some foes in the garden world!
+Here are the vegetables, fruits, and herbs to not plant with Rosemary.
 They may compete for nutrients or need more water than rosemary.
-Some of these can introduce pests to rosemary plants.
-Here is an alphabetized list of what not to plant with rosemary.
+Some of these plants can even introduce pests to Rosemary plants.

 Additionally, the space and nutrient needs of basil can directly compete with those of rosemary, hindering their mutual growth.
 Lastly, the potent scent of basil may overpower the subtle aroma of rosemary.